Orang-utan/ts-boilerplate/README.md

 # TS-Boilerplate

-A monorepo boilerplate starter project for TypeScript, React, Express, Mongoose, MongoDB stack.
+A dead simple monorepo boilerplate starter project.
+TS-Boilerplate is designed to take you from Git cloning to deployment in less 5 minutes.
+It is built using the  TypeScript, React, Express, Mongoose, MongoDB stack.
 If you want to checkout an example project based on TS-Boilerplate, check out [TS-Canvas](https://github.com/orang-utan/ts-canvas).

 ## Setting Up